 Peers and colleagues

-We maybe a little biased here, but architects are some of our favourite people to socialise with, as somehow we all seem to be on the same wave length and generally speaking, are a well educated, fun, and creative group of people.
+We maybe a little biased here, but architects are some of our favorite people to socialize with, as somehow we all seem to be on the same wave length and generally speaking, are a well educated, fun, and creative group of people.

 Similar to the type of practice or school you chose, this is important to keep in mind when choosing a profession and career, especially given the amount of time you will spend with your coworkers.